Linux servers

 - Plain English — or shell, if you prefer

-- One dispatch = one prompt, no matter how many tool calls
+- One dispatch = one prompt, any number of tool calls

 It runs the actual commands — on your real Linux.

 Every action goes through your own user account.
-No sandbox, no proprietary runtime, no abstraction layer.
+No sandbox theater, no proprietary runtime.
 Bash, PHP, Python, SQLite, and friends.

 - Apache 2.4 + mpm_itk (your UID)